Stachelberg: Current situation

 The museum in Stachelberg has been opened since 1993 and the owners expand the accessible parts of the fortress every year.
 The last extension was accomplished in 2010, which extended the sightseeing for more than an hour.
 The visitors can see the whole of its underground barracks.

 The first owner of this fortress was Fortis company, which is located in Trutnov.
-However, the owner changed in 2005 and presently it is owned by the Stachelberg Civic Association, a group of enthusiasts, who consider their job a hobby and do it voluntarily.
-It is worth mentioning that the fortress is financed only by the visitors' entrance fee and occasionally by donors who are willing to help.
+However, the owner changed in 2005 and presently it is owned by the Stachelberg Civic Association, a group of enthusiasts who consider their job a hobby and do it voluntarily.
+The fortress is financed only by the visitors' entrance fee and occasionally by donors who are willing to help.